anthonyrozmajzl/anthonyrozmajzl.com/content/post/COVID-19 Data Continue to Implicate Our Public Health Experts.md

 Even though the trend lines travel in the exact opposite direction of what our public health experts would have us expect, the correlations are statistically meaningless.
 Note that the above chart only covers the 2.5 month period starting February 9, 2021, which is when COVIDCast began reporting mask usage numbers for each state.
 Therefore, the author included only the cases and deaths that occurred during this 2.5 month period.
 Despite this truncated time period, 2.5 months should have been more than enough to have exposed any sort of meaningful correlation between mask usage and cases and deaths.

 It is worth noting that Rhode Island and New York, each with some of the highest mask usage rates and lockdown stringencies in the country, are leading the pack with some of the largest case increases since early February.
-What is more, in the 2.5 months since Febrauary the ten states with the highest rate of mask usage have been doing worse in both cases and deaths than the ten states with the lowest rate of mask usage.
+What is more, in the 2.5 months since February the ten states with the highest rate of mask usage have been doing worse in both cases and deaths than the ten states with the lowest rate of mask usage.

 ![Top 10 v Bottom 10 Since Feb](https://user-images.githubusercontent.com/5093552/115962198-309e9800-a4e8-11eb-91a6-ae17ff07a870.png)